videointeractionguidance/videointeractionguidance.github.io/content/learning/_index.md

       title: Usage
       text: |-

-        ## Entering Data as a Practitioner
+        ## How to Enter Data as a Practitioner
-        **Video Interaction Guidance (VIG)** is an intervention through which a practitioner aims to enhance communication within relationships.
-It works by engaging clients actively in a process of change towards realising their own hopes for a better future in their relationships with others who are important to them.
+        This video introduces the DCS webform where practitioners enter client meeting data.
+It is a practical introduction to data input.

-        ## Getting Data as a Manager
+        ## How to Access Data as a Manager
+        This video explains how managers (or any person cassigned by an organisation) can access their service's data.

+        ## Recording Data Effectively
+        This video highlights how practitioners can use the DCS to enhance VIG practice and record data to demonstrate impact.

         <br>